Rasanj/Free_to_Paid_User_Conversion-Analysis/README.md

 This Calculating Free-to-Paid Conversion Rate with SQL project aims to estimate the fraction of students who purchase a subscription after starting a lecture, i.e., the free-to-paid conversion rate among students who’ve engaged with video content on the learning platform.
 Calculating several other key metrics and analyzing the results.

-The data we are working with includes three tables storing information about students’ registration dates, engagement dates, and subscription purchase dates.
+The data we are working with includes **three tables** storing information about students’ registration dates, engagement dates, and subscription purchase dates.

+Problem statement:
+- conversion rate for user who watched videos
+- Average Duration Between Registration and First-Time Engagement
+- Average Duration Between First-Time Engagement and First-Time Purchase